NetApp/netapp.trident_protect/roles/backup_and_restore_scenario/README.md

 ## Overview

 The `backup_and_restore_scenario` role is part of the **NetApp Trident Protect Validated Content Collection**.
-Perform on-demand backup and restore of OpenShift Virtualization VMs using Trident Protect.
+This role performs on-demand backup and restore of OpenShift Virtualization VMs using Trident Protect.

 ## Role Order / Prerequisites